-During this this free 1-hour webinar, you’ll have a basic introduction to what Lean Six Sigma is, why organizations implement it and how to get started.
+Tune in to this 1-hour Introductory Webinar to get an overview of Lean Six Sigma, why organizations use it and how to get started.

 - What Process Improvement is